reshmabidikar/slate/source/includes/_subscription.md

 None.

-**Returns**
+**Response**

-Returns a list of subscription event audit logs with history.
+If successful, returns a status code of 200 and a list of audit logs with history.